Fadillah Nur Rahman

-Fadillah Nur Rahman (born 10 February 2002) is an Indonesian professional footballer who plays as a defender or defensive midfielder for Liga 1 club Madura United.
+Fadillah Nur Rahman (born 10 February 2002) is an Indonesian professional footballer who plays as a defender.

 Club career

 Madura United

 Fadillah signed with Madura United to play in the Indonesian Liga 1 for the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.
 He made his professional debut on 5 February 2022 in a match against Persela Lamongan at the Ngurah Rai Stadium, Denpasar.

 Kalteng Putra (loan)

 In 2021, Fadillah signed a contract with Indonesian Liga 2 club Kalteng Putra.
 He made his league debut on 10 November 2021 in a match against Persewar Waropen at the Batakan Stadium, Balikpapan.

+International career

+Fadillah was part of the Indonesia U-16 team that won the 2018 AFF U-16 Youth Championship.